gnosis/gp-v2-contracts/README.md

 ### Gas Reporter

-Gas consumption can be reported using by setting the `REPORT_GAS` flag when running tests as
+Gas consumption can be reported by setting the `REPORT_GAS` flag when running tests as

 ```sh
 REPORT_GAS=1 yarn test